WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 tornado-send-event ~/payload.json
 ```

-The response should be similar to the following:
+This should trigger our rule and produce a response similar to the following:
 ```json
 {
   "event": {